Desktop Testing Tutorial

 - Do the same for the

-interface element on to Column A of the spreadsheet and selectclick
+logininterface element on to Column A of the spreadsheet and selectclickaction

 All precondition steps are in place.
 Now we need to add a checkpoint or assertion to verify the expected behavior.